 Pence to publicly receive COVID-19 vaccine on Friday

-Vice President Mike Pence and Second Lady Karen Pence will be vaccinated publicly on Friday, the vice president's office confirmed.
-The vice president will be the most high-profile person yet to publicly receive the vaccine.
+Vice President Mike Pence and second lady Karen Pence will be vaccinated publicly on Friday, the vice president's office confirmed.
+The vice president will be the most high-profile person yet to publicly receive the coronavirus vaccine.

 President Trump, who had COVID-19 in October, has not yet committed to taking the vaccine on television.
 Mr. Trump has said he looks forward to taking the vaccine at the appropriate time.